elvinlimpin/c11-chatgpt/README.md

-# c11-chatgpt
+# AI Coding Assistant
+This tutorial introduces the learner to the ChatGPT API by walking through how to make an AI Coding Assistant.

-An introduction to the ChatGPT API.
-Use this repository as a tutorial!
+Use this repository for the tutorial!

 ## Setup